Skip to content

 How It Works

-The Web Fetch tool uses a five-stage extraction approach with content quality evaluation at each step:
+The Web Fetch tool uses a multi-stage extraction approach with content quality evaluation at each step:

 1. Cloudflare Content Negotiation: Zero-cost attempt to get markdown directly from the origin server